 “Clinicians can learn from this book”

-This is from James Lock, co-author of the manual and of the most thorough studies on family-based treatment.
+This is from James Lock, other co-author of the above books and of the most thorough studies on family-based treatment.

 Eva Musby takes as her starting point Family Based Treatment (FBT) – a therapy that encourages and supports parents to engage directly with changing the maintaining behaviors of anorexia nervosa – not eating enough, over exercising and any other unhealthy strategies for keeping weight at an unhealthy low level.
 She provides detailed, highly accessible descriptions of what worked for her family and for other families she knows who found ways to defeat anorexia nervosa.
 Importantly, she provides specific and clear answers to many common questions parents struggle with: how much do we feed her?
 How long do we sit at the table?
 Will we harm our relationship with him?
 How long will this take?